 Below we have two tips to scale your construction loans:

-When scaling construction loans there is one big thing holding lenders back: spreadsheets.
+When scaling construction loans there is one big thing holding lenders back- spreadsheets.
 It’s frightening to know that 88% of spreadsheet documents contain one or more errors, and it’s not uncommon to hear that a few errors have cost financial institutions over time.
 Digitizing these fields keep the transfer of data much more accurate and pure, especially as fields have to be copied over and over again for mortgage documents.
-Accuracy and visibility are key with financial documents, and when lenders rely on paper or spreadsheets, accuracy is jeopardized and visibility is almost non-existent.
+When lenders rely on paper or spreadsheets, accuracy is jeopardized and visibility is almost non-existent.

 Regarding visibility, going digital allows key project stakeholders an accurate view of the current project and their responsibilities within it.
 Borrowers, contractors, and lenders all need to have an understanding of the project, and going digital is the path forward.
 Going digital should provide them with their own login with the right permissions and visibility into the project that’s pertinent to them.

 If lenders want to take on more construction loans they need each loan to move along smoothly and to catch any potential problems before they happen.
-Inefficient monitoring and problems buried deep in a spreadsheet cause more wasted time and money at the expense of the lender.
-Going digital allows lenders to more accurately monitor, keep track of, and see warning signs early and clearly.
+Inefficient construction loan monitoring and problems buried deep in a spreadsheet cause more wasted time and money at the expense of the lender.
+Going to a digital draw management process allows lenders to more accurately monitor, keep track of, and see warning signs early and clearly.

-This visibility and ease across the entire loan pipeline is a major benefit to loan originators who are looking to work at companies with streamlined, effective processes.
-Construction loan software is a major draw to attract and retain top talent.
-It also makes onboarding a new employee or loan much faster, which provides a great experience for everyone involved.
+This visibility and ease across the entire loan pipeline is a major benefit to loan originators who prefer working at companies with streamlined, efficient processes.
+For example, Construction loan software makes onboarding new construction loan much faster; providing a great experience for everyone involved.

 Almost every new technology you encounter is Software as a Service (SaaS).
 It has become very prevalent.
-Instead of investing in software that is hosted locally on your computer, SaaS is hosted off-site in the cloud and accessible via an internet connection with a web browser on any device.
-And thus lies one of the greatest benefits of SaaS for lenders: You don’t have to be on “the special” computer in order to use the program.
-You only need a log-in and a browser to access the data from all of your construction loans in one place.
+Instead of investing in software that is hosted locally on your server, SaaS is hosted off-site in the cloud.
+That means the software is accessible via any device with an internet connection.
+This is one of the greatest benefits of SaaS for lenders – you don’t have to be on “the special” computer in order to use the program.
+You only need a secure login to access your construction loan data – all from one central location.